Financial returns for different actors in a teak timber value chain in Paklay District, Lao PDR

 Past policies to promote the planting of trees by smallholders have been effective in Lao PDR.
 In

-Luang Prabang Province over 15 000 ha of teak (
+Luang Prabang Province over 15 000 ha of teak (Tectona grandis) have been established.
+New

 policies to stop illegal logging, promote timber legality of wood exports and encourage domestic